LauraKirby/type_inference/notes/research.md

 ```
 func printColor<T>(a: T) {
     if a is Int {
-        print("The hexidecimal value of your color is ", a)
+        print("The hexadecimal value of your color is ", a)
     } else if a is String {
         print("You chose the color ", a)
     } else {
-        print("Please provide the hexidecimal value or the name of your favorite color")
+        print("Please provide the hexadecimal value or the name of your favorite color")
     }
 }